kleinalex-01/Watchlist-omdb-app/README.md

   Created and worked on the Header component of the application.
   Added a working light-dark mode properly with context.
 Also, saved it in localStorage for better practices.
 Next up is the UI.

+# Log 3 (2025.06.25.)

+  Added background image, fixed the UI and type safety issues with ThemeContext.